icwells/compOncDB/README.md

 Calls NLP pipeline on parse output to flag diagnosis data that may not be accurate.
 If the --neoplasia flag is given, mass present and hyperplasia will be examined.
 If the --diangosis flag is given, only tumor type annd location will be examined.
 Otherwise, all four columns will be examined.
 Records will be printed to file if any inconsistency is found.
 These records can be manually currated by changing the column value (Masspresent, Hyperplasia, Type, or Location) in place.
 You can then rerun with the --merge flag, which will write the corrected values into the parse output file.
 You may then proceed with uploading the file.

 ##### Train NLP Model
 Prior to verifying parse output, you must train the natural language processing model.
-To do this, first change into the nlpModel directory and pull trainign data from the website:
+To do this, first change into the nlpModel directory and pull training data from the website:

 	cd Scripts/nlpModel/
 	go run main -u {username} -o outfile